sz763/desktop-control/README.md

 1. Enjoy

-If have a question `Why?
+If you have a question `Why?
 There are a lot of tools with same and more functionality?`

 The answer is: because I can :)